nashville-software-school/bangazon-inc/book-1-orientation/chapters/CSHARP_INTRO.md

 Yes, it's still a little more code than you'd write in JavaScript, but there are benefits to the verbosity of C#.
 Trust me.

 > **NOTE:** There is a good reason the `dotnet new console` command created all that extra code.
-We just don't it for this simple program.
+We just don't need it for this simple program.

 ### Making things a little more interesting